 Each year approximately twelve students are selected as marine technician interns aboard sea-going research vessels that are part of the University National Oceanographic Laboratory System (UNOLS) and the United States Coast Guard and the Ocean Exploration Trust.
 Most internships last for 2-12 weeks and occur all over the country and all over the world: Florida, California, Hawaii, Alaska, Samoa, Europe, etc. All intern travel to and from the ship is covered by the MATE Center, and the intern lives and eats aboard the vessel for the duration of most internships.
-We also place one or two six-month interns each spring, and those interns are provided with on station housing when the ships are in port.
+We also place one six-month intern each spring, and the intern is provided with on station housing when the ship is in port.
 In addition, all interns receive a stipend of $500/week.

 What is life like on a ship?

 Hear from marine technicians and a MATE intern why they chose marine technology as a career and what their life is like at work:

 Tour the research vessel the Hugh R. Sharp and see where marine technicians and interns eat, sleep, and work:

 You can also see what life is like on a research vessel by watching two videos created using clips from past MATE interns:

 For more information on life on a research vessel, check out these videos, blogs, and photos!